 Sonke Gender Justice, MenCare’s global co-coordinator, welcomed the acceptance of the Labour Laws Amendment Bill (LLAB) by South Africa’s National Assembly on November 28, 2017.
 The legislation provides for 10 days of parental/paternity leave for new fathers and non-birth-giving mothers, along with expanded adoption leave, increased maternity leave benefits, and additional parental and workplace protections.

-In Sub-Saharan Africa, MenCare partners are engaging men as caregivers and as fathers through powerful media campaigns, high-impact program development, and local- and national-level advocacy initiatives in seven countries.
-In Botswana, Cabo Verde, Ethiopia, Namibia, Rwanda, South Africa, and Uganda, our partners focus on issues ranging from gender equality and violence prevention to masculinities and men’s health.
+In Sub-Saharan Africa, MenCare partners are engaging men as caregivers and as fathers through powerful media campaigns, high-impact program development, and local- and national-level advocacy initiatives in eight countries.
+In Botswana, Cabo Verde, Ethiopia, Namibia, Rwanda, South Africa, Swaziland, and Uganda, our partners focus on issues ranging from gender equality and violence prevention to masculinities and men’s health.